joelvonrotz/joelvonrotz.github.io/_posts/2021/05/2021-05-28-Creating-Photosets-with-CSS.md

 $$ r_n = \frac{w_n}{h_n} \rightarrow r_1 = \frac{w_1}{h_1}, r_2 = \frac{w_2}{h_2}$$

-$$ w - w_{G} = x_1 + x_2 + x_n$$
+$$ w - w_{gaps} = x_1 + x_2 + x_n$$

 Already I thought, how am I gonna turn this into something scalable/dynamic?

-### What Didn't Work

-I actually don't really know, why exactly it didn't work.
-When trying to see a pattern in my first idea I always had a thought in the back of my mind, that yelled, this shouldn't be so hard.
+### Going Off Path & Into a Wall

-I wasn't getting anywhere.
+As time went on, I wasn't getting anywhere.
 Equations cluttered up, turning into more complex equations or simply useless equations that cancel each other out.
 At one point I put my pen aside, just looked at the equation and said to myself, that this is a waste of my time.

 ## One Height, Different Widths

-After giving up on that mess of equations, I looked at a sketch (similar to the one above with the variable names) and tried to not overthink & focus more on what I wanted to actually achieve.
+After giving up on that mess of equations, I looked at a sketch (similar to the one above with the variable names) and tried to focus more on what I wanted to actually achieve.
 All photos in a row need the same height!
 What if I first resized the photos to one common height and then adjusted the row to the containers width?

 This sounded a lot more realistic (& scalable).
 By assuming a height (for example $100px$) I can calculate the overall width, that each photo takes up.
 By adding those widths together and calculating the ratio between said width and the container width, I was able to solve my problem.